UNEXPLAINED ANEMIA BABESIA MAY BE MISSED

 Can Babesia infection cause anemia?

-Yes—and in some cases, it can lead to rapid destruction of red blood cells, causing fatigue, weakness, and serious complications.
+Yes—and in some cases, it can lead to rapid destruction of red blood cells, causing fatigue, weakness, shortness of breath, and serious complications.

-Babesia infects red blood cells directly, and in rare cases may also trigger autoimmune hemolytic anemia (AIHA), where the body attacks its own blood cells.
+Babesia infection directly invades red blood cells and may occasionally trigger autoimmune hemolytic anemia (AIHA), a condition in which the immune system attacks the body’s own blood cells.

 This combination can lead to significant drops in hemoglobin and worsening symptoms if not recognized early.

-An elderly man with an intact spleen was admitted to the hospital with fatigue, lightheadedness, joint pain, and abdominal discomfort that had been ongoing for two weeks.
+An elderly man with an intact spleen was admitted to the hospital with fatigue, lightheadedness, shoulder and hip pain, abdominal discomfort, chills, and difficulty urinating that had been ongoing for two weeks.

 Bleik and colleagues describe the case in their article “Warm Autoimmune Hemolytic Anemia Secondary to Babesia Microti Infection: A Case Report.”